Harriman, New York: Railroad service in Harriman

 The new station served the Erie Railroad for decades, until its bankruptcy, where service was transitioned into the newly formed Erie Lackawanna Railway, then into Conrail only 16 years later, and finally the Metro-North Railroad.
 By the 1980s the station was boarded up and train service had been transitioned onto the present day route, with a new station being constructed south of Harriman on Route 17.
 The station remained decaying until 2006 where the Harriman building inspectors told Norfolk Southern Railway (the current owners of the land it stood on) to either refurbish the station or tear it down, which the railroad chose the latter.
 Presently, the former railroad from River Road, Harriman to East Main Street, Middletown has been converted into a 19.5 mile long shared-use path named the Heritage Trail.

-Harriman Bicentennial Capsule

-On July 4, 1976, a time capsule was placed in a small park between South Main Street and Grove Street.
-It was named the Harriman Bicentennial Capsule and will be opened on July 4, 2026.

-New Village Hall

-In 2019, the Village Hall was demolished with plans to build a larger one combining the Village Hall and Police station, but plans had been halted with the 2020 COVID Outbreak.
-In the meantime, village services were moved to the back portion of a closed school just a little down North Main Street.
-Construction finally started in June 2023, and the building was finished in September 2024, with an opening ceremony on October 19, 2024.
+Geography